henley-regatta/aoc2025/README.md

 early bug of "I know I need Euclidean distance so why did I forget to square everything and end up with Manhattan?" but that was obvious from the sample data and example.
 Frustrating, this one.

+* `python/day8part2.py` - I understood the question this time and even how to solve it.
+Unfortunately my Python wasn't up to the job so I wasted huge amounts of time chasing down silly code errors.
+Failure to give good termination conditions meant a long delay but having slept on it, boom, there we go first run success.
+Frustrating, but that's all down to me - it's a good, fun problem to tackle.